jbpost2/ST-370/README.md

     + Extra examples and quiz questions looked at
     + For the third section of the module (part 4) I didn't update the example from unit 2c.
 Please put in a new matched pairs CI example here (similar to what is done in part 1 of the module).

+- PCM 6

+    + All the usual things need to be done from here on out (6-9) - extra examples, new quiz questions, recap slides

 Tyler to-do:
 - Look at schedule and get it more set